CamStreamer/CamScripter_Raspberry_Pi/README.md

 ## Turning off
 Temporary run can be terminated simply by standard means of ending a running process on your device.
 Permanent run uses `systemd` to keep itself alive as a system service.
 To turn it off type: `systemctl stop camscripter.service`.
 This command will stop the process of CSc-Rbi but will not affect its status as registered service.
-To start the porcess again type `systemctl start camscripter.service`.
+To start the process again type `systemctl start camscripter.service`.
 For removing CamScripter from systemd services please run `camscripter-unregister`.